Sweden at the UEFA Women's Championship: Euro 2013

+Group A

 Euro 2017

-The European Championship 2017 took place in the Netherlands n and for the first time with 16 teams.
+The European Championship 2017 took place in the Netherlands in and for the first time with 16 teams.
 Sweden once again scored in qualifying for Denmark, Slovakia, Poland and for the first time the Moldova.
 Sweden was able to qualify as a group winner for the European Championship.
 The Swedes conceded in the penultimate group match against Slovakia at 2-1, the first goal and lost only the last group match against Denmark, but had already since the group victory safely.
 In the first qualifier Lisa Dahlkvist played her 100th and Caroline Seger her 150th international match in the fourth match.

 For the draw of the finals on 8 November 2016, the Swedes were assigned pot 2 and the group B with defending champion Germany, Italy and Russia zugelost, making this the only group without a newcomer and without neighborhood duel was.
 The Swedes started with a goalless draw against the six-times defending champions, the first ever draw between the two teams.
 After a victory against the Russians, they could afford a 2:3 defeat against the already retired Italians, as Germany won in a parallel match against Russia.
 In the quarter-finals, they then lost to the hosts with 0-2 and retired from the tournament, which also ended the term of Pia Sundhage, which had previously announced this.
 Nevertheless, the Swedes improved in the eternal ranking for a place, as the previously placed before them Norwegians lost all three group matches.
 Lotta Schelin is now the only Swedish EM-record scorer with two goals in the Netherlands with a total of eight final round goals.